sql-bi/docs/_mydocs/contoso-data-generator/details.md

 <br/>

-Customers dataset is filled with fake, but realistic, customers data.
+Customers set of data is filled with fake, but realistic, customers data.

 ## Pre-data-preparation: static data from SQLBI repository